crimeraaa/dst-customcmds/README.md

 Parameter `prefab` is just a string of the prefab's ingame code.
 For example, `"beefalo"` is the prefab code for Beefalo. `"wathgrithr"` is the prefab code for Wigfrid, and so on.

 Parameter `mode` lets you specify how you can announce it to chat.
-It can be a boolean or a number from 0-3.
 It can be omitted and the command will default to a Server Announcement.
 If you do want to include it, make sure it is the very last argument in the command as that is the only index it will check.

 ### Options for `mode`

+`mode` must always be a boolean.

 > `true` will run a Server Announcement.
 >